jofpin/trape/README.md

 ![--trape header](https://i.imgur.com/2ycpXEj.png)

+At the beginning of the year 2018 was presented at **BlackHat Arsenal in Singapore**: https://www.blackhat.com/asia-18/arsenal.html#jose-pino and in multiple security events worldwide.

 Some benefits
 -----------
 * **LOCATOR OPTIMIZATION:** Trace the path between you and the target you're tracking.
 Each time you make a move, the path will be updated, by means of this the location of the target is obtained silently through a bypass made in the browsers, allowing you not to skip the location request permit on the victim's side , objective or person and at the same time maintain a precision of **99%** in the locator.